EFLVan/tutorials/parts/01-introduction/README.md

 0. Have Erlang installed.

-1. Clone or download the repository
+1. Clone or download the repository from https://github.com/EFLVan/tutorials

 ---